CUNY Academic Commons: Research, blogs, and portfolios

 Students, faculty, and staff use the Commons to share research, blogs, and academic portfolios in the form of WordPress sites and opt-in features like the Public CV.
 Major research databases and digital humanities projects are hosted on the platform, including the Northeast Slavery Records Index (NESRI) at John Jay College, a searchable compilation of records identifying enslaved persons and enslavers in the Northeastern United States.
-Institutional blogs like the GC Mina Rees Library Blog also provide ongoing updates about library resources, collections, and services to the CUNY community.
+Institutional blogs like the GC Mina Rees Library Blog provide ongoing updates about library resources, collections, and services to the CUNY community.
+Other institutional research and cultural heritage projects hosted on the Commons include the Brooklyn College Library Art Collection, an online catalogue of paintings, drawings, sculptures, and photography that includes digital reproductions, brief descriptions, suggested readings, and links to museum and gallery exhibitions, as well as the Hostos Community College Latin American Writers Institute (LAWI), which promotes Latin American, Caribbean, Latinx, and Ibero-American literature in the United States and manages the publication of Hostos Review/ Revista Hostosiana, a multilingual literary journal.

 Grants and recognition

 In 2011, the project received a $107,500 grant from the Alfred P. Sloan Foundation to create "Commons in a Box" for organizations to reuse the open-source web framework of the Commons.
-In the following year, the project was also awarded the Sloan Consortium’s Effective Practices Award for innovation in online and blended education.
+In the following year, the project was also awarded the Sloan Consortium's Effective Practices Award for innovation in online and blended education.

 In 2016, the Commons received a $324,502 National Endowment for the Humanities Digital Humanities Implementation Grant to develop Commons In A Box OpenLab (CBOX-OL), an open-source learning environment designed to enable sharing and collaboration across humanities courses.

 The Commons has also been recognized for its role in advancing open scholarly communication.
 In 2023, it received an Open Infrastructure Award from the Open Knowledge Foundation for its sustained commitment to supporting faculty and students in publishing open-access research and course materials.
-This award highlighted the Commons’ impact in democratizing access to academic content and providing CUNY scholars with a robust platform for digital collaboration.
+This award highlighted the Commons' impact in democratizing access to academic content and providing CUNY scholars with a platform for digital collaboration.

 In 2024, the project was awarded a $250,000 NEH grant to establish the Open Education Publishing Institute (OEPI), a program designed to help digital humanities scholars create openly licensed resources with an emphasis on community engagement and diverse or underrepresented perspectives.